mrcnski/nimbus-theme/README.md

 ## Contributing

 All contributions are welcome.
-It's impossible for me alone to support every Emacs package out there (although this theme supports more than the average theme).
+I want to support all third-party Emacs packages, and Nimbus supports a lot of them, but it's impossible for me to do this alone.
 Write issues and make pull requests liberally.